Dafluxtech/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9 a program that prints all possible combinations of single-digit numbers.

 10 a program that prints all possible different combinations of two digits.

+11 a program that prints all possible different combinations of three digits.